ices-eg/wg_WGEEL/Misc/data_call_2023/IE.md

 ### group metrics
-*modified grp metrics 5 and 8 new values modified in the group and metric tables take 2 : 2 and 6 new values inserted in the group and metric tables ernegy 1 and 2 new values inserted in the group and metric tables had yellow and glass eel in comment with different length and weight but same year and series name gave an error
+*modified grp metrics 5 and 8 new values modified in the group and metric tables first grp metrics file did not get entered but didnt show up an error take 2 : 2 and 6 new values inserted in the group and metric tables ernegy 1 and 2 new values inserted in the group and metric tables had yellow and glass eel in comment with different length and weight but same year and series name gave an error

+still need to modify grp metrics with final data

 ### individual metrics
-2828 and 5644 new values inserted in the fish and metric tables
+2828 and 5644 new values inserted in the fish and metric tables extra  13 and 26 new values inserted in the fish and metric tables final lengths taken after datacall
 ### deleted individual metrics
 HD 424 rows manually deleted from database for BURRGY station - included in the new ind metrics with database code
 ## Annex 2